catalyzeio/paas-cli-reference/combined_docs.md

   EMAIL=""     The email of a user to invite to the associated environment.
 This user does not need to have a Datica account prior to sending the invitation

 Options:
-  -m, --member=true   Whether or not the user will be invited as a basic member -a, --admin=false   Whether or not the user will be invited as an admin
+  -m, --member=false   [DEPRECATED] Whether or not the user will be invited as a basic member.
+This flag will be removed in the next version
+  -a, --admin=false    [DEPRECATED] Whether or not the user will be invited as an admin.
+This flag will be removed in the next version

 ```

 `invites send` invites a new user to your environment's organization.
 The only piece of information required is the email address to send the invitation to.
-The invited user will join the organization as a basic member, unless otherwise specified with the `-a` flag.
+The invited user will join the organization as a member with no permissions.
+You must grant them permission through the dashboard.
 The recipient does **not** need to have a Dashboard account in order to send them an invitation.
 However, they will need to have a Dashboard account to accept the invitation.
 Here is a sample command

 ```
-datica -E "<your_env_alias>" invites send coworker@datica.com -a
+datica -E "<your_env_alias>" invites send coworker@datica.com
 ```

 # Keys